 There was a time when my hair was always perfect.
-Lengthy, silky, no dandruff, no curliness above the ears, no itching, no thinning areas and so on.
+Lengthy, silky, symmetrical growth, no dandruff, no itching, no curliness above the ears, and absolutely no thinning areas.
 I could go months without a haircut and still look well groomed.
-Moreover, I rarely ever shampooed my hair, and often washed it just once a week (with only water) !
+Moreover, I rarely ever shampooed my hair, and often washed it just once or twice a week (with only water).

 I started to think about all the above after:

 - Seeing my alcoholic hirsute friend get a haircut after 6 months this week!
-What is it with alcoholics and great hair?
+What is it with so many alcoholics and great hair?